alcarbone/S5P_SISR_Toolbox/README.md

 S5P is a single-satellite mission launched by the European Space Agency (ESA) as part of the Copernicus program to monitor a large amount of gaseous air pollutants.
 Some helpful information on S5P is accessible on [ESA's official wiki](https://sentiwiki.copernicus.eu/web/s5p-mission).

 Two distinct types of S5P data are publicly accessible via the [Copernicus browser](https://browser.dataspace.copernicus.eu/?zoom=5&lat=50.16282&lng=20.78613&themeId=DEFAULT-THEME&visualizationUrl=U2FsdGVkX19w36SwRKT6qYfJpcRdRdP6X9Z8Cc7xpWPmL6BW1rnaazx1QB4tTcqiQ58clVWtTZih7gZABvqUZFPCvgWbJDDvyxY7AoIg%2BnNKuiMDflT7morMQZBHoJjg&datasetId=S2_L2A_CDAS&demSource3D=%22MAPZEN%22&cloudCoverage=30&dateMode=SINGLE): Level-1b radiance data is split per detector's halves (S5P's payload, TROPOMI, has four detectors), whereas Level-2 data is split per product.
 More information about the data is publicly available in [S5P official reports](https://sentiwiki.copernicus.eu/web/s5p-documents).

-We chose to work with Level-1b images.
+We chose to work with Level-1b images mainly for two reasons:
+1. This allows us to prevent all of the degradation that happens during the complicated sequence of algorithms between level-1b and level-2 data.
+2. It is therefore possible to generalise the applications.
+You are free to use the images exactly as they are given as a result or to extract maps of any preferred contaminant afterwards.

 For further information, refer to our publications on this topic:
 * [[1]](https://ieeexplore.ieee.org/document/10499875?source=authoralert) A. Carbone, R. Restaino, G. Vivone and J. Chanussot, "Model-Based Super-Resolution for Sentinel-5P Data," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-16, 2024, Art no. 5617716, doi: 10.1109/TGRS.2024.3387877.